SMTP DANE testing tool

 monitoring.
 We’re open to supporting other output formats for other

-# Regular lookup of a host; check every address-record: smtpdane mx1.example.org # Regular lookup of a domain; check every MX, every address: smtpdane -mx example.org # Regular lookup of SMTP Submission for a domain: smtpdane -submission example.org # Regular lookup of SMTP Submissions TLS-on-connect for a domain: smtpdane -submissions example.org # Connect to port 26 for a server, IPv4-only: smtpdane -4 -port 26 mx1.example.org # Check if there is a Submissions (TLS-on-connect, 465) service on # each IP found for Submission service (587) to confirm that you're # good to add the newer _submissions._tcp SRV records too: smtpdane -tls-on-connect -submission example.org:465 # Also try checking another hostname smtpdane -aka mail.example.net mail.example.org # See much more information about the certs smtpdane -show-cert-info -mx example.org # See expiring certificates much sooner; alas, Golang duration parsing # maxes out in units of hours, so extend in shell; # 3 months of 31 days each, 24 hours per day, don't forget 'h' unit smtpdane -expiration-warning $((3*31*24))h -mx example.org # Turn missing OCSP stapling information into an error smtpdane -expect-ocsp -mx example.org # Be invoked for Nagios monitoring, with terse output, no color codes, # avoiding stderr, but checking for OCSP (& DANE) on all MX servers smtpdane -nagios -expect-ocsp -mx example.org
+# Regular lookup of a host; check every address-record: smtpdane mx1.example.org # Regular lookup of a domain; check every MX, every address: smtpdane -mx example.org # Be invoked for Nagios monitoring, with terse output, no color codes, # avoiding stderr, but checking for OCSP (& DANE) on all MX servers smtpdane -nagios -expect-ocsp -mx example.org # Regular lookup of SMTP Submission for a domain: smtpdane -submission example.org # Regular lookup of SMTP Submissions TLS-on-connect for a domain: smtpdane -submissions example.org # Connect to port 26 for a server, IPv4-only: smtpdane -4 -port 26 mx1.example.org # Check if there is a Submissions (TLS-on-connect, 465) service on # each IP found for Submission service (587) to confirm that you're # good to add the newer _submissions._tcp SRV records too: smtpdane -tls-on-connect -submission example.org:465 # When verifying the certificate, add a different allowed hostname smtpdane -aka mail.example.net mail.example.org # See much more information about the certs smtpdane -show-cert-info -mx example.org # See expiring certificates much sooner; alas, Golang duration parsing # maxes out in units of hours, so extend in shell; # 3 months of 31 days each, 24 hours per day, don't forget 'h' unit smtpdane -expiration-warning $((3*31*24))h -mx example.org # Turn missing OCSP stapling information into an error smtpdane -expect-ocsp -mx example.org

 Note that the